adeoke/django-quarantine-workout-graphql/README.md

 date_joined
 ```

-There is no filtering applied to what subfields are returned from the users query.
-As such many default subfields will be available,
+There is no filtering applied to what subfields are returned from the users query (all of the default
-from the Django user model and those fields may return no data (filtering can be performed by applying `include` or `exclude` filters within the schema types).
+user fields are available options to retrieve)  .

 On initialisation of the project I seeded the database with 2 users, each with a username, password and email address.
 See an example representation below: